Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

-Self-hypnosis is not merely a relaxation technique; it is the skill of intentionally directing your focus to activate a powerful, highly receptive state of mind.
 It is an accessible, enjoyable, and portable tool that provides you with a direct line of communication to your inner resources, enabling profound and lasting personal change.
-Unlike passive relaxation, self-hypnosis is an active collaboration with your subconscious mind, designed to instil positive changes in thoughts, feelings, and behaviour.
+Unlike meditation, which often focuses on clearing the mind, self-hypnosis is goal-oriented, designed to instil positive changes in thoughts, feelings, and behaviour.

 Understanding the Phenomenon: The Science of Trance